Cook County Sick Leave Ordinance Rules and Regulations for Businesses

 The ordinance provides for triple damages to be awarded to the employee whose rights were violated.
 The employee can initiate a civil action against the employer.
 Statute of limitations is three years from the violation date.
 The County’s Human Rights Commission is responsible for administering and enforcing the ordinance.

 Let SwipeClock Help

 Businesses who have employees in both Chicago and Cook County may have to comply with multiple conflicting City ordinances defining Sick leave accrual and usage laws.
 Additionally, these businesses have to also comply with Federal Overtime Laws, the Family Leave Medical Act and any other national or local laws that are enacted.
 SwipeClock provides a comprehensive array of workforce management and time tracking tools that can help businesses to more easily stay in compliance with local and national laws.
-Records are effortlessly kept for years and accrual is automatically tracked and reported to employees according the state and city laws.
+Records are effortlessly kept for years and accrual is automatically tracked and reported to employees according to the state and city laws.
 Additionally, with geo-timekeeping clocks, businesses can effortlessly track time worked in specific cities to ensure compliance.

 Written by Annemaria Duran.
 Last updated December 11, 2016